mziodev/Pets/Pets/MarkDown/ProjectNotes.md

 We need to implement a resizable function for pet images.
 Probably we need a new intermediate sheet view for selecting and resizing the photo.
 And it would be a good idea an alert message before deleting the existing image.

+## Number of decimal digits after the dot
+We hace to try changing the number of decimal digits from 2 to 3.

 ## Pet icon color
 Maybe we can try to color dog and cat icons differently no the main pet list.